rbrady/filch/README.rst

 You can override the values of the board (--board) or list (--list_name) where the card is created in Trello.

-trello_import --gerrit 299937 --board Example-Board --list_name Backlog
+filch-import --gerrit 299937 --board Example-Board --list_name Backlog

 Adding Labels